 - Students who come to Australia on a student visa must have a primary purpose of studying and are expected to complete the course within the expected duration; and

-- Provide pre-departure counselling and any other assistance requested by the student
+- Provide pre-departure counseling and any other assistance requested by the student.

 - The Students must pay the course fee on time and as per the student agreement